Mirantis/fuel-plugin-backup/README.md

 3.1.
 ETC Backup from cloud-nodes.
 Just to have information about all nodes in case of disaster recovery.

 3.2.
 FUEL-backup.
-It is necessary to have information about all cloud nodes their roles and configuration, and to be able to add/remove nodes, manage clusters.
+It is necessary to have information about all cloud nodes their roles and configuration to be able to add/remove nodes, manage clusters.

 3.3.
 CEPH-RBD incremental backup (if enabled as a storage).
 When we use ceph-rbd for all cloud needs such as volumes, images, ephemeral storages in couple with mysql db backup, we have full information about all virtual storages, and have the ability to restore cloud in case of disaster.